dynawo/dynawo-algorithms/README.md

 $> ./myEnvDynawoAlgorithms.sh SA --directory PATH_TO_SA_FOLDER --input fic_MULTIPLE.xml --output aggregatedResults.xml --nbThreads NB_THREADS_TO_USE
 ```

-fic_MULTIPLE.xml can be replaced by a archive file containing all the required input files
+fic_MULTIPLE.xml can be replaced by an archive file containing all the required input files

 ## Launching a margin calculation